MeetMangrove/playbook/finances_&_assets.md

 ### Money Management
 All profits generated within Mangrove should be reinvested in other Mangrove projects.

-When money is needed for a project, the people in charge of the project can simply ask in the #finance channel the required amount in order to discuss the potential investment with the rest of the team [see How to buy ].
+When money is needed for a project, the people in charge of the project can simply ask in the #finance channel the required amount in order to discuss the potential investment with the rest of the team [see buying something for mangrove].

 A treasurer has to be elected every 3 months and is hold responsible of the financial flows.
 He has to regularly check the #finance channel in order to register the cashflows on his favorite accounting system (we like google spreadsheets, lydia and tricount) and publicly communicate the balances every 2 weeks, the debts of Mangrove towards its members, and the distribution of the refunds.